New Zealand Formula First Championship: Success stories

 The New Zealand Formula First Championship is noted for its successful alumni.
 The class has been known for kick-starting professional careers, allowing competitors to learn the essentials of racing.
-It is hard to look back at Kiwi drivers who have gone on to win championships at home and abroad and find one that didn't start with Formula First.

 Scott Dixon became NZ's first 'junior driver', entering the championship at 12 years of age and winning the National Championship in his rookie season.
 Formula One driver, WEC Champion and Le Mans 24 hour winner Brendon Hartley was another driver who started their racing with Formula First in their early teens.
 Open wheeler Mitch Evans is another of those success stories the class has seen over the years.

 The SpeedSport Scholarship, originally a partnership between Grant McDonald's SpeedSport magazine and Dennis Martin's Sabre Motorsport team has seen many of NZ's recent stars kick-start their careers in Formula First.
 The majority of the scholarships recipients have gone on to win championships and have produced some of the most recognisable names in Motorsport including 2016 Supercars champ Shane van Gisbergen, 3x NZGP winner and SuperGT champ Nick Cassidy as well as GP2 race winner and ADAC Formula 3 champ Richie Stanaway along with Formula One rookie Liam Lawson.